IBM/ibm-licensing-operator/README.md

 The response should contain a list of your nodes.

 b.
 Check if you have OLM installed.
-For example, run the following commmand.
+For example, run the following command.

 ```bash
 kubectl get crd clusterserviceversions.operators.coreos.com